Hedwig Anuar Children's Book Award goes to dementia story and tale of a restless boy

 "Kids have their own take on how to represent things around them.
 As adults, we are always eager to teach them rules and norms," he adds.

-The judges of this year's award are Dr Donna Lim, a lecturer at the National Institute of Education; Sydney Smith, an award-winning Canadian children's book illustrator and author; and Adeline Foo, the bestselling author of The Diary Of Amos Lee.
+The judges of this year's award are Dr Donna Lim, a lecturer at the National Institute of Education; Sydney Smith, an award-winning Canadian children's book illustrator and author; and Adeline Foo, best-selling author of The Diary Of Amos Lee.

 The authors and illustrators behind the eight books on the shortlist were all in the running for the first time.